Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-chicken-or-egg.md

 There you go, the answer is `Chicken`!

-But let's dive a bit deeper and see how this worked out for the egg?
+But let's dive deeper and see how this worked out for the egg?

 ```js
 const array2 = ['🐔', '🐣', '🐤', '🥚'];